Housing MarketSelling May 6, 2026

 I’ve been working in this market for over 13 years, with close to 500 transactions across Hamilton Township, Bordentown, Florence Township, Roebling, and surrounding areas.
 And one thing I’ve learned is that every town, and even different sections within a town, can feel very different depending on the home and the buyer.

-If you want to talk through your situation and get a better feel for what makes the most sense, I’m always here to help.
+My approach is simple and relationship-driven.
+I focus on helping you make the right decision for your situation, not just the next transaction.
+If you want to talk through your situation, explore homes for sale in New Jersey, and get a better feel for what makes the most sense, I’m always here to help.

 Selling March 21, 2026